covert-labs/covert-labs.github.io/_posts/2019-07-17-auxiliary-loss-optimization-for-hypothesis-augmentation-for-dga-domain-detection.md

 * Add more DGA generators to the project, esp word-based / dictionary DGAs and see how the models react.
 I have identified several (see "Word-based / Dictionary-based DGA Resources" from [here](http://www.covert.io/getting-started-with-dga-research/) for more info).
 * try incorporating other auxiliary targets like:
-    * Type of DGA (hex based, alphanumeric, custom alphanet, dictionary/word-based, etc)
+    * Type of DGA (hex based, alphanumeric, custom alphabet, dictionary/word-based, etc)
     * Classical DGA domain features like string entropy, count of longest consecutive consonant string, count of longest consecutive vowel string, etc.  I am curious if forcing the NN to learn these would improve its primary scoring mechanism.
     * Metadata from VT [domain report](https://developers.virustotal.com/reference#domain-report).
-    * Summary / stats from PDNS.
+    * Summary / stats from Passive DNS (PDNS).
     * Features from various aspects of the domain's whois record.